 An example of this keyword in the photography space would be “los angeles portrait photographer”:

-There is less search volume in the keyword but since it is so specific of a user looking for a portrait photographer in los angeles, the chances of client booking conversion is higher.
+There is less search volume in the keyword but since it is so specific to a user looking for a portrait photographer in Los Angeles, the chances of client booking conversion are higher.